Get Your FREE Weekly Meal Planner Here

 • Blow dryer or fan (optional)

-The key to painting leather or faux leather is in the prepping of the piece.
-It needs to be cleaned and thoroughly prepped.
-Acetone and/or Rubbing Alcohol will clean it well and help take the finish off to allow the paint to soak into the leather and become permanent.
+A good idea is to use acetone and/or Rubbing Alcohol to clean it well and help take the finish off to allow the paint to soak into the leather and become permanent.
 If you find the acetone/alcohol is not removing the finish well enough you can also use a fine grit sand paper.

-To begin you want to clean the piece using cotton balls and Acetone or Alcohol, scrub the piece down as well as you can.
+To begin, you want to clean the piece using cotton balls and Acetone or Alcohol, scrub the piece down as well as you can.
 You want the leather dull not slick and shiny.

 If it’s real leather the Acetone and fine grit sand paper is your best bet, just clean the piece well with the Acetone then sand with the sandpaper just enough to rough it up a bit.